-EPA issued a Record of Decision (ROD) on August 18, 1991, that contained the selected cleanup actions for the BRL Site.
-The cleanup actions, termed a remedial action, included the following work: construction of a solid waste landfill cap; installation of a surface leachate seep and groundwater collection system; monitoring of groundwater, surface leachate seeps and Kings Run stream; and treatment of collected waters by constructed wetlands.
-In 1992, EPA entered into an AOC with a number of PRPs to design the selected remedial action.
+EPA issued a Record of Decision (ROD) on August 18, 1991, that contained the selected remedy for the BRL Site, including the following: construction of a solid waste landfill cap; installation of a surface leachate seep and groundwater collection system; monitoring of groundwater, surface leachate seeps and Kings Run stream; and treatment of collected waters by constructed wetlands.
+In 1992, EPA entered into an AOC with a number of PRPs to design the selected remedy.

 Based on numerous pre-design studies and a review of site history and applicable regulations, EPA and Ohio EPA agreed to modify the remedy selected in the ROD, and EPA issued an Explanation of Significant Differences (ESD) on July 17, 1997.
 The ESD revised the remedy by reducing the size of the solid waste landfill cap, eliminating the northern impoundment, realigning and lining of Kings Run, and deferring the construction of the groundwater and leachate treatment system until after cap construction.

-In 1998, EPA entered into a Consent Decree with a number of PRPs to implement the selected remedial action.
+In 1998, EPA entered into a Consent Decree with a number of PRPs to implement the selected remedy.

 The following cleanup actions were completed at the BRL Site in September 2001: